habemus-papadum/pdum_criu/README.md

 This simplicity makes goblins easy to checkpoint, serialize, and resurrect (e.g., with CRIU).
 When you bring a goblin back to life, you only need to restore its three pipes — its ears, its mouth, and its voice.
 Everything else is internal mischief.

 API usage starts with `pdum.criu.goblins.freeze(pid, images_dir, leave_running=True)` to checkpoint a goblin process, and `pdum.criu.goblins.thaw(...)` / `thaw_async(...)` to reconnect to it with fresh stdin/stdout/stderr pipes.
 Consult the module docstrings for full details.

+- Tutorial notebook: `docs/goblins.ipynb`.
+By default the CRIU cells are skipped; set `RUN_GOBLIN_DEMO=1` when launching Jupyter to execute the live demo.

 ### Live testing